-Boardman - Port of Morrow The purpose of the second public workshop was to present the concepts being considered, the results of the concepts analysis, and provide the public with the opportunity to give their feedback on the concepts being considered. - Review Tech Memorandum #7b (Detailed Concept Analysis) - Determine Preferred Concepts TAC/PAC Meeting #4 June 21, 2011/ Boardman - Port of Morrow The purpose of Meeting #4 was to review the evaluation of the refined concepts developed at the last set of PAC and TAC meetings and determine preferred concepts.
+Boardman - Port of Morrow The purpose of the second public workshop was to present the concepts being considered, the results of the concepts analysis, and provide the public with the opportunity to give their feedback on the concepts being considered.
+Review Tech Memorandum #7b (Detailed Concept Analysis) Determine Preferred Concepts TAC/PAC Meeting #4 June 21, 2011/ Boardman - Port of Morrow The purpose of Meeting #4 was to review the evaluation of the refined concepts developed at the last set of PAC and TAC meetings and determine preferred concepts.
 Feedback from this meeting resulted in slight refinement of the preferred concepts. - Review Draft IAMP TAC/PAC Meeting #5 October 25, 2011/ Boardman - Port of Morrow The purpose of Meeting #5 was to review the draft IAMP.
 The committees provided feedback that has been incorporated into the IAMP. - Review Draft IAMP Public Workshop #3 October 25, 2011/ Boardman - Port of Morrow The purpose of the third Public Workshop was to review the draft IAMP and provide the public an opportunity to comment on the document.
-Planning Commission Hearing #1 December 20, 2011/ Boardman - Port of Morrow The Draft IAMP was presented to the Planning Commission.
+County Planning Commission Hearing #1 December 20, 2011/ Boardman - Port of Morrow The Draft IAMP was presented to the Planning Commission.
 Per County procedures the public hearing was continued to a second hearing.
-Planning Commission Hearing #2 January 17, 2012/ Boardman - Port of Morrow The Draft IAMP was approved and forwarded to the County Court with a recommendation for approval.
+City Planning Commission Hearing December 21, 2011/ Boardman - City Hall The Draft IAMP was presented to the Planning Commission and was approved and forwarded to the City Council with a recommendation for approval.
+County Planning Commission Hearing #2 January 17, 2012/ Boardman - Port of Morrow The Draft IAMP was approved and forwarded to the County Court with a recommendation for approval.
+City Council Hearing #1 January 17, 2012/ Boardman - City Hall The Draft IAMP was presented to the City Council.
+The public hearing was continued until all members of the Council had reviewed the document thoroughly.
+City Council Hearing #2 February 7, 2012/ Boardman - City Hall The Draft IAMP was adopted by the City Council.
 County Court Hearing February 15, 2012/ Boardman - Port of Morrow The Draft IAMP was adopted by the County Court.
 OTC Hearing TBD